yuchdev/CppBooks/README.md

 And finally, the comprehensive C++ list is expected to be up-to-date at least with the last language Standard, and just with new interesting books  - [this](https://stackoverflow.com/questions/388242/the-definitive-c-book-guide-and-list) list is not bad, even though some choices are questionable, but it's already outdated, not including any books on C++20 one year after the new Standard release.
 The most effective way to achieve this state is a continuous community effort, that's why I choose Github as a medium of my C++ books list.

+### Controversy of Amazon as a primary reference

+I was extremely upset myself by the fact I have to use references almost exclusively to Amazon products, but unfortunately, I did not find any alternative source, being the same uniform, comprehensive and trustworthy.
+By providing these links I do not promote using Amazon services, I do not suggest using it for your purchases, and I do not insert any referrals.
+Maybe in the future, I will create a catalog of C++ books, providing complete information about listed books, such as author names and brief information about them, release year, annotation, and so on.

+### Contributions

+I would welcome any reasonable contributions in the objective to create a comprehensive and up-to-date catalog of C++ books, for all kinds of C++ programmers, with any professional background and experience.
+While using or replicating the content in any way, crediting the original author is necessary.

 ## Reference and ISO Standard